ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/neoplasms/lung_cancer/cancer_model.rst

    * - MST
      - Normal distribution of uncertainty about mean: 3.82 years (95% CI: 0.57, 7.07), standard deviation=1.66 (derived from 95% CI)
      - Mean sojourn time; duration of time between onset of the CT screen-detectable preclinical phase to the clinical phase
-     - See below for instructions on how to sample and research background.
+     - See below for research background.
 NOTE: may update this value
    * - ODF
-     - Triangle distribution of uncertainty with min=0.04, point=0.10, max=0.23. np.random.triangular(0.04, 0.10, 0.23)
+     - Normal distribution of uncertainty around 0.14 (95% CI: 0.05, 0.23), standard deviation=0.1764 (derived from 95% CI)
-     - Overdiagnosis factor (ex: 35% excess incidence of lung cancer associated with LDCT screening program)
+     - Overdiagnosis factor (ex: 14% excess incidence of lung cancer associated with LDCT screening program)
-     -
+     - See below for reserach backgroud
    * - :math:`screening_\text{baseline}`
      - 0.06
      - Baseline coverage of lung cancer screening by LDCT